nojaf/blog/content/blog/world-domination-part-one/index.md

 We renamed the dotnet tool from [fantomas-tool](https://www.nuget.org/packages/fantomas-tool/4.7.9) to [fantomas](https://www.nuget.org/packages/fantomas/5.0.0-alpha-005).
 From now on, you can just install it using `dotnet tool install fantomas`.

-> dotnet tool install fantomas
+> dotnet tool install fantomas --prerelease

 ### Logo